fwflash - firmware query and update utility

 The following options are supported:

 This option limits search to a specific class.
-Use IB for InfiniBand, enclosure for SCSI enclosures, and disk for SCSI/SATA/SAS/FC disks.
+Use IB for InfiniBand, ETH for Ethernet, enclosure for SCSI enclosures, and disk for SCSI/SATA/SAS/FC disks.

 If multiple firmware image files are specified, each image is verified and flashed to the device in the order given on the command line.
 If any of the specified files cannot be successfully flashed, then an appropriate message is displayed.